 So, without any further ado, let’s see how to update Verizon Galaxy S4 to OF1 firmware without losing root.

 This tutorial is only meant for Verizon Galaxy S4 with the model number SCH-I545, don’t try this on any other variant of Galaxy S4.
 Flashing firmware is considered risky and might brick your device in extreme cases, so follow the procedure carefully to avoid any hassles.
 We are not responsible for any damages to your device during the process, so proceed at your own risk.

 - Make sure your device is charged above 60% to avoid unexpected shutdowns during the rooting process.

 - As you want to retain root, we assume that you have already rooted your device.
-If not, follow this link.
+If root your Verizon Galaxy S4 using our guide.

 - Make a nandroid backup of your device so that you can restore the backup if needed.

-- Download latest version of Flashfire app from here
+- Download latest version of Flashfire app from Chainfire’s website.

 - Download and install the latest version of Flashfire app from the above link.

 - Download the OF1 stock ROM of your choice (Odexed or Deodexed) and transfer it to your device’s storage.